Get started - Get started with Liveblocks, Tiptap, and Next.js

 Add your users to Text Editor

-Tiptap is easy to extend, and a number of extensions are already available, making it possibly to quickly create complex rich-text applications.
+Tiptap is easy to extend, and a number of extensions are already available, making it possible to quickly create complex rich-text applications.
 For example you can enable features such as tables, text highlights, embedded images, and more.
 This is all supported using Liveblocks.

 Find more extensions